n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Strapi/README.md

 ### 2. Set node

-We will use the Set node to ensure that only the data that we set in this node gets passed on to the next nodes in the workflow.
-We will set the title, content, and description for an entry of the content type `Post`.
+We will use the Set node to set the title, content, and description for an entry of the content type `Post`.
 If you have a different content type in Strapi, set the values accordingly.

 1. Click on ***Add Value*** and select 'String' from the dropdown list.
 2. Enter `Title` in the ***Name*** field.